danieleagle/jenkins-ephemeral-cicd/README.md

    The additional DNS entries can each be a wildcard but keep in mind the asterisk will only apply to sub-domains at its current level.
 This is why **DNS.2** and **DNS.3** are formatted the way they are.
 For example, in the **DNS.2** entry, the certificate will be valid for **murmur.internal.example.com** or **gitlab.internal.example.com** but not **silly.dev.internal.example.com** (in that case DNS.3 takes care of matching the sub-domain that **silly** is defined at).

    Finally, change the **IP.1** entry to match the IP address of the host running Docker.
-This will allow you to go to **https://192.168.1.50:51205** without any warnings, assuming the certificate is trusted.
+This will allow you to go to **https://192.168.1.50:52443** without any warnings, assuming the certificate is trusted.

    **Note:** Setting up a private DNS server may help with certain use cases.
 Please see [this repository](https://github.com/GetchaDEAGLE/bind-private-dns-docker) for help with that if applicable.

-3. Based on the results from the previous step, modify [docker-compose.yml](./docker-compose.yml) to ensure each service name matches the domain naming scheme being used.
-For example, the name of each service by default is **jenkins-master.dev.internal.example.com**, **jenkins-nginx.dev.internal.example.com**, and **jenkins-slave.dev.internal.example.com**.
-The reason the service names use this format is it allows the applicable containers to securely communicate using HTTPS using a certificate that matches these names (in this case, the **DNS.3** entry will match these).
+3. Based on the results from the previous step, modify [docker-compose.yml](./docker-compose.yml) to ensure each network alias for each service matches the domain naming scheme being used.
+For example, the name of each service network alias by default is **jenkins-master.dev.internal.example.com** and **jenkins-nginx.dev.internal.example.com**.
+The reason the service network aliases use this format is it allows the applicable containers to securely communicate using HTTPS using a certificate that matches these names (in this case, the **DNS.3** entry will match these).

-   Each service name works with the Docker Internal Name Resolution Service.
+   Each service network alias works with the Docker Internal Name Resolution Service.
 In other words, inside the Docker internal network the containers run in, making a call to **jenkins-nginx.dev.internal.example.com** (this won't work externally) will resolve to the internal IP address that the Jenkins NGINX container uses.
-In order to prevent ignoring certificate validations, each service name must match any of the DNS entries defined in **server.cnf**.
+In order to prevent ignoring certificate validations, each service network alias must match any of the DNS entries defined in **server.cnf**.

-4. Edit [jenkins.conf](./jenkins-nginx/config/jenkins.conf) and change line 21 to properly match the service name defined in **docker-compose.yml** for Jenkins Master.
+4. Edit [jenkins.conf](./jenkins-nginx/config/jenkins.conf) and change line 21 to properly match the service network alias defined in **docker-compose.yml** for Jenkins Master.

    Default Line 21 Entry: `proxy_pass         http://jenkins-master.dev.internal.example.com:8080;`

    Only change the FQDN and keep **http://** and **:8080;** intact.

-5. Edit [nginx.conf](./jenkins-nginx/config/nginx.conf) and change line 20 to properly match the service name defined in **docker-compose.yml** for Jenkins Master.
+5. Edit [nginx.conf](./jenkins-nginx/config/nginx.conf) and change line 20 to properly match the service network alias defined in **docker-compose.yml** for Jenkins Master.

    Default Line 20 Entry: `server jenkins-master.dev.internal.example.com:50000;`